 - If the area is stained, treat next with a stain and damp seal paint which is also available from Property Repair Systems.

-- Once that dries you are ready to paint.
+- Once that dries you are ready to paint your top coat (using the paint mixed with the concentrate you previously created).
 To help to avoid black mould reforming on your newly redecorated walls and woodwork, use anti-condensation paint.
 This is special paint which is hygroscopic, allowing the paint to ‘breathe’ and makes it ideal for kitchens, bathrooms and shower rooms.
 Alternatively you can incorporate anti-mould additive to your choice of regular paint for a similar effect.

 - If you are replacing damaged wallpaper it is best to strip off the old wallpaper and treat the walls as above, and then to simply repaint the walls rather than replacing with wallpaper, because mould loves to grow on damp wallpaper lining.
 If you feel you must hang wallpaper r again then use an anti-condensation wallpaper and anti-fungal (anti-mould) wallpaper paste.